Alexandre-io/multer-imager/README.md

 Imager multer storage engine permit to resize and upload an image to AWS S3.

 This project is mostly an integration piece for existing code samples from Multer's [storage engine documentation](https://github.com/expressjs/multer/blob/master/StorageEngine.md).
-And based on [multer-s3](https://github.com/badunk/multer-s3) and [graphicsmagick-stream](https://github.com/e-conomic/graphicsmagick-stream)
+And was inspired from [multer-s3](https://github.com/badunk/multer-s3) and [graphicsmagick-stream](https://github.com/e-conomic/graphicsmagick-stream)

 # Requirements
 ## Debian/Ubuntu